Aladdin and the King of Thieves

 What's the story?

-A band of cutlass-wielding bandits descend on the gathering just as the long-awaited marriage of Aladdin and Princess Jasmine is about to take place.
+A band of cutlass-wielding bandits descend on the long-awaited marriage of Aladdin and Princess Jasmine just as the gathering is about to take place.
 The Forty Thieves turn Agrabah upside-down looking for the legendary Hand of Midas, a treasure that turns all it touches to gold.
 They don't find it, but they succeed in spoiling the wedding.
 Aladdin receives another blow when he finds out that his long-lost father is still alive.
 Accompanied by his monkey and the parrot Iago, he sets out on his magic carpet to find the man who abandoned him.
 Aladdin's treacherous course not only leads him to the den of thieves, but also to the Hand of Midas, and to the shocking discovery of his father's true identity.

 Is it any good?